F713ND5/instagramviddwnldr/README.md

 ©RedzaSp

 # How To Use:
-Just Copy the link of the video and Paste
-And the video will be downloaded at Downloaded Directory
+Just Copy the link of the video and Paste and the video will be downloaded at Downloaded Directory ( Automatically Create Downloaded Dir )